Tools

 How to Test for Induction Compatibility

-To see if your favorite Stainless Steel Cookware is induction compatible, there is an easy test you can perform before use.
-Simply take a regular magnet like those used on refrigerators and check to see if it reacts to the bottom of the Cookware.
+To see if your favorite stainless cookware is induction compatible, there is an easy test you can perform before use.
+Simply take a regular magnet—a fridge magnet will do just fine—and check to see if it reacts to the bottom of the cookware.

 Today, many manufacturers indicate that the cookware is induction compatible by including a special symbol on the bottom that is designed to look like a coil, a horizontal zig-zag, or have the word “induction” inscribed on it.